21212131/ece143project/README.md

 # ECE 143 Final Project
 The notebook file (ECE143_display.ipynb) is used to generate and display all the plots.
 The helper functions are grouped in python file (helper_functions).
+The generated images are stored in images folder.
+The data are stored in datasets folder.
 To run the result, please go through cells in the notebook.
-The description of this project is detailed in the proposal belong.
+The description of this project is detailed in the proposal below.
 To run the project, please make sure your machine has installed the following dependent libraries.
 * Python - 3.6.7
 * numpy - above 1.15.3
 * seeborn - above 0.9.0
 * matplotlib - above 3.0.1
 * plotly - above 3.4.1
 * scipy - above 1.1.0

 # ECE143 Project Proposal